Entanglion/entanglion/assets/README.md

 When printing, make sure to print single sided at 100% with no scaling, at the highest quality setting.

 ### Glue or Tape?
-When printing the Letter (8.5x11") versions of the game and spaceship boards, we have left room to affix the different pieces together.
+When printing the Letter (8.5x11") or A4 (8.27×11.69") versions of the game and spaceship boards, we have left room to affix the different pieces together.
 You may use either tape or glue to affix the pieces.
 We have found that taping the back sides of the pieces together allows the boards to be folded in half, whereas glue provides a sturdier hold.

 ### 3D Printing
 We have included a number of 3D models, some of which can be used in place of the 2D versions in the PDF file.
 We have printed these components with a MakerBot Replicator, but any 3D printer should be able to handle these prints.